nRF24/CircuitPython_nRF24L01/docs/network_docs/mesh_api.rst

         then you can use :meth:`~circuitpython_nrf24l01.rf24_mesh.RF24Mesh.write()`
         for quicker operation.

-    :param int to_node: The unique mesh network `node_id` of the frame's destination.
+    :param to_node: The unique mesh network `node_id` of the frame's destination.
-        Defaults to ``0`` (which is reserved for the master node).
+        Defaults to :python:`0` (which is reserved for the master node).
-    :param str,int message_type: The `int` that describes the frame header's `message_type`.
+    :param message_type: The `int` that describes the frame header's `message_type`.
-    :param bytes,bytearray message: The frame's `message` to be transmitted.
+    :param message: The frame's `message` to be transmitted.

         .. note::
             Be mindful of the message's size as this cannot exceed `MAX_FRAG_SIZE` (24 bytes) if